What Is Data Wrangling and Why Does It Matter?

 Data scientist: In this role, you might collect data, transfer it into new analysis-friendly formats, and build tools to collect data.
 You might also create frameworks to collect data and create presentations and reports to distribute according to business objectives.

 Data warehouse specialist: In this role, you can be a liaison between data analysts, programmers, and data architects.
-You might actively work to make sure data is managed correctly, in addition to manipulating and combining data and performing tech-related administration tasks.
+You might actively work to ensure data is managed correctly, manipulating and combining data, and performing tech-related administration tasks.

 Database administrator or architect: In this role, you can create and organise systems to secure and store data.
 Additional tasks include backing up data, ensuring databases operate without errors, and keeping data secure.

-The job outlook for you will likely depend on the role you ultimately choose to pursue.
-As of August 2023, the average annual salaries for several common roles in the UK include:
+Your job outlook will likely depend on the role you ultimately choose to pursue.
+The average annual salaries for several common roles include:

 Editorial Team